Professional Pastry Arts: California

 - Decorating techniques: Stenciling, piping, sugar paste flowers, chocolate curls and marzipan fruits and flowers are just a few of the decorations you’ll execute.

 Mainly used to refer to the small bites served at cocktail parties, buffets, luncheons, teatime and often as a finish to the dessert course at fine dining restaurants, petits fours are a must-know for any soon-to-be pastry chef or bakery owner.
-Almost anything can be made into a petit four, and mastering these small treats will fine-tune your skills by tasking you to adapt what you’ve learned to produce small cakes, tartlets, cookies and meringues.
+Almost anything can be made into petits fours, and mastering these small treats will fine-tune your skills by tasking you to adapt what you’ve learned to produce small cakes, tartlets, cookies and meringues.

 - Sec (dry) Petits Fours